KyleSorenson/FreeCodeCamp/README.md

 # FreeCodeCamp
-Lesson and Project Solutions from freecodecamp.org
+My lesson and project solutions from freecodecamp.org